dotnet/machinelearning-samples/samples/csharp/getting-started/Ranking_PersonalizedSort/README.md

 * 1 - The user clicked through to see more information on this hotel.
 * 2 - The user purchased\booked a room at this hotel.

 Expedia's dataset includes both **Click_Bool** and **Booking_Bool** columns that indicate whether the user has clicked or purchased/booked a hotel.
-Applying the above guidelines to these columns, we create a new "Label" column that contains values {0, 1, 2} for each hotel search result.
+Applying the above guidelines to these columns, we create a new **Label** column that contains values {0, 1, 2} for each hotel search result.

 The code for labeling the data is similar to the following: